-Stained Glass Easter Egg – Create a Stunning Easter Card That’s Bursting With Colour!
+Stained Glass Easter Egg: Stunning Easter Cards Bursting With Colour

 Looking for an easy way to add colour and fun to your Easter cards this year?
 This gorgeous stained glass Easter egg card is just the ticket!
 Featuring a fun faux stained glass effect, it’s easy to create… and gorgeous to look at, too!
 Check out the lovely Hannah Oxberry’s step-by-step instructions below, and discover how you too can create a bold and beautiful stained glass Easter egg design to ensure all your Easter cards really stand out from the crowd this year!